AustralianBioCommons/how-to-workflowhub-space/pages/new_workflow.md

 > Price, G., & Farquharson, K. (2022).
 PacBio HiFi genome assembly using hifiasm v2.1.
 WorkflowHub. [https://doi.org/10.48546/WORKFLOWHUB.WORKFLOW.221.3](https://doi.org/10.48546/WORKFLOWHUB.WORKFLOW.221.3)

 ![](images/example.png)

-### Things to note

-- All workflows in the Australian BioCommons WorkflowHub space will automatically appear in the [WorkflowFinder service](https://australianbiocommons.github.io/2_1_workflows.html) as well.
-- A minimum set of metadata is expected for workflows registered in the BioCommons WorkflowHub space.
-These are described in more detail in the [add minimum metadata section](#6-add-minimum-metadata).

 ## More in-depth guide